 Whether you’re an experienced business owner or working on opening your doors, building and solidifying your brand is one of the most important things you can do.
 At its core, the iterative process of branding is focused on associating your logo and company name with the services and products you provide.
 Properly executed, your brand is your organization’s most valuable asset that can be deployed across your digital real estate and provide a foundation for your inbound marketing infrastructure.

 While your brand can be deployed along with several channels, and there are a wide range of topics we could explore at length, one of the most important is that branding is often most usefully deployed across your organization’s core platforms.
-With directory listings and social media on the periphery, at the core is your business’s website.
+With directory listings such as designrush and social media on the periphery, at the core is your business’s website.
 Before we go into the ways branding can be used to strengthen the effectiveness of your website, though, it’s important to first understand the steps that go into building a strong brand.

 Creating or Recreating Your Brand

 Working with your marketing services provider, it’s important to consider your mission and values as you set out to create a brand name and the supporting logo and marketing collateral that will over time help to attract and retain clients.
 There are five standard steps in the branding process.

 - Identify your ideal target audience and pair them down to the right buyer personas.
 Your goal is to create a brand that resonates with the type of people whose pain points are best alleviated by the services or products you intend to sell.

 - From there, you should establish a mission and vision statement that outlines your business’ purpose and value.
 You can use these statements as the foundation for future marketing material which will help to convince customers to care and trust your brand more than they do the competition.